The extremely unoriginal story of how Shorthand does SEO

 Sometime in the early 2000s, marketing tech companies convinced everyone that the best way to generate leads was to write ebooks.
 The idea was that you could gate this ‘premium’ content, collect email addresses, and then 'nurture' people until they paid $20,000 for your software product.

 I know this is a little glib.
-This tactic has indeed proven successful for lots of companies, but it's not in Shorthand's DNA to gate our content.
+This tactic has indeed proven successful for many companies, but it's not in Shorthand's DNA to gate our content.
 Somehow, though, I still got it into my head that writing over 10,000 words on a single topic would still be a good idea.

 Reader, it wasn’t.
 It sank like a stone.